Clyde Tinashe Dondo

 The onset of the Covid-19 pandemic had thrown the arts sector into panic mode as some workers relied on international tourist’s market.

-Such was the predicament for sculpture artists at Matombo Gallery in Hatfield who found themselves in a quandary as cross border travel was restricted as COVID 19 mortality rates.
+Such was the predicament for sculpture artists at Matombo Gallery in Hatfield who found themselves in a quandary as cross border travel was restricted.

 It meant that many who survived on selling artefacts to tourists had their source of income cut off.